Make a README

 Installation/Dependencies

 What steps need to be taken to run the project?
 What software needs to be installed?
 R itself and the R packages are already documented as this project uses renv.
 Therefore you can focus on all other dependencies, such as the system dependencies of R packages as well as the version of Quarto.1 Also, don’t forget to mention software that you have used for any manual steps.
 See Section 2 for additional information.
+It may make sense to provide these information in the README even if you already cite all programs and their version numbers in your manuscript.

 Usage

-Which files does the project contain?
+Which files does the project folder contain?
 How are they organized?
 How can one run the project – is there a master script or a particular order in which any scripts need to be executed?
 How long does it take to run all scripts?
 Is there additional documentation available?

 Support